About Us

 The undesirable consequences from a fall may lead to physical injuries such as bruising, fractures as well as psychological and social effects.
 This is known as the ‘post-fall syndrome’, which is the constant fear of a repeated fall, and may cause the victim to disengage in daily activities and thus affecting their quality of life.

-From January 2020 to December 2020, the mean incidence of inpatient falls per 1000 patient days was 0.97 which is when benchmarked is comparable with national falls prevention indicators (National benchmark of 0.87 falls per 1,000 patient days in 2018, and 0.93 per 1,000 patient days in 2019).
+From January 2023 to December 2023, the average incidence was 0.97 inpatient falls per 1,000 patient days, which is comparable when benchmarked with the national falls prevention indicators (National average of 0.90 falls per 1,000 patient days in 2020)

-Figure: Incidence of Inpatient Falls per 1,000 patient days
+Figure 1: Incidence of Inpatient Falls per 1,000 patient days

 References: